Password Strength Signaling: A Counter-Intuitive Defense Against Password Cracking: Extra Plots

 \subsection{Discussion}

-While our experimental results are positive, we stress that there are several questions that would need to be addressed before we recommend deploying information signaling to protect against offline attacks. \begin{itemize} \item Can we accurately predict the ratio $v/k$?
+While our experimental results are positive, we stress that there are several questions that would need to be addressed before we recommend deploying information signaling to protect against offline attacks. \begin{itemize} \item Can we accurately predict the value to cost ratio $v/C_{max}$?
 Our results suggest that information signaling is useful even when our estimates deviate by a factor of $2$.
-However, if our estimates are wildly off then information signaling could be harmful. \item How would users react to information signaling?
-In information signaling, some users with weaker passwords will get lucky and draw a signal that protects them against offline attacks while other users will not be so lucky. \item Can we analyze the behavior of rational targetted attackers?
-We only consider an untargeted adversary who has a constant password value expectation for all accounts.
+However, if our estimates are wildly off then information signaling could be harmful. \item While information signaling reduced the total number of cracked passwords a few unlucky users might be harmed i.e., instead of being deterred the unlucky signal helps the rational attacker to crack a password that they would not otherwise have cracked.
+The usage of password signaling raises important ethical and societal questions.
+How would users react to such a solution knowing that they could be one of the unlucky users?
+One possible way to address these concerns would be to allow user's to opt in/out of information signaling.
+However, each user $u$ would need to make this decision without observing their signal.
+Otherwise the decision to opt in/out might be strongly correlated with the signal allowing the attacker to perform another Bayesian update.
+Another possible way to address these concerns would be to modify the objective function (eq \ref{optProblem}) to penalize solutions with unlucky users. \item Can we analyze the behavior of rational targeted attackers?
+We only consider an untargeted attacker.
 In some settings, an attacker might place a higher value on some passwords e.g., celebrity accounts.
-Can we predict how a targetted attacker would behave if the value $v_{u}$ varied from user to user?
-Similarly, a targetted adversary could exploit demographic and/or biographical knowledge to improve password guessing attacks e.g., see~\cite{CCS:WZWYH16}. \item What happens when $v/k$ is large?
-As $v/k$ grows large we become increasingly less confident in how our information signaling would perform relative to the real (unknown) password distribution $\mathbb{P}$.
-The empirical distribution $\mathbb{P}_D$ provides a good approximating when $v/k$ is small, but when $v/k \geq 10^8$ we cannot make any confident predictions. \end{itemize}
+Can we predict how a targeted attacker would behave if the value $v_{u}$ varied from user to user?
+Similarly, a targeted adversary could exploit demographic and/or biographical knowledge to improve password guessing attacks e.g., see~\cite{CCS:WZWYH16}.